pivotal/docs-tap/upgrading.md

 This document describes how to upgrade Tanzu Application Platform.

-You can perform fresh install of Tanzu Application Platform by following the instructions in [Installing Tanzu Application Platform](install-intro.md).
+You can perform a fresh install of Tanzu Application Platform by following the instructions in [Installing Tanzu Application Platform](install-intro.md).

 ## <a id='prereqs'></a> Prerequisites